Nico75013/european-green-deal-compliance/data/raw/EU Directives.md

 # 📂 Data: Transposition of EU Directives

-This folder contains **CSV files with national transposition measures** (NIM) for a selection of directives linked to the European Green Deal and EU climate/energy legislation.
+This folder contains the list for a selection of directives linked to the European Green Deal and Fit for 55 package used in the anlysis.

-Each file is named after the **CELEX number** of the directive, e.g. `transposition_32009L0028.csv`.

 ---

-## 📑 File List
+## 📑 Directive List

 | EURLEX Code | Directive | Title | Link |
 |-----------|-----------|-------|------|